bwilliams4428/Cybersecurity/16-Penetration-Testing Homework/16-Penetration-Testing_Homework_SubmissionFile.md

 - Once you have identified this vulnerability, answer the following questions for your client:
   1. What is the vulnerability:

-		My scan discovered two vulnerabilities affecting service message block(SMB):
+		**My scan discovered two vulnerabilities affecting service message block(SMB):**

-			smb-enum-shares - Lists the shares that use the SMB protocol on the targeted system.
-It provides other information about the shares such as the username, path and if anonymous access is enabled.
+		**smb-enum-shares - Lists the shares that use the SMB protocol on the targeted system.
+It provides other information about the 					    shares such as the username, path and if anonymous access is enabled.**

-			smb-os-discovery - Provides information about the targeted system over SMB protocol.
-Information such as the operating system, the system's hostname, workgroup and system time.
+		**smb-os-discovery - Provides information about the targeted system using the SMB protocol.
+Information such as the operating 					     system, the system's hostname, workgroup, and system time.
+This information is vital during an attacker's 					     reconnaissance phase.**

   2. Why is it dangerous:

-			An attacker can use smb-enum-shares to find sensitive data being shared via SMB and writeable directories for an attacker to place trojans.
+		**An attacker can use smb-enum-shares to find sensitive data being shared via SMB and writeable directories for an attacker to    		  place trojans.**

-			An attacker can use the information generated from smb-os-discovery to determine the types of attacks to wage against the target based on the operating system.
+		**An attacker can use the information generated from smb-os-discovery to determine the types of attacks to wage against the target 		   based on the operating system.**

   3. What mitigation strategies can you recommendations for the client to protect their server:

-			Have all directories that are shared using SMB protocol be password protected and disable anonymous access for shares.
+		**Have all directories that are shared using SMB protocol be password protected and disable anonymous access for shares.**

-			Disable SMB v1 and use SMB v2.
+		**Disable SMB v1 and use SMB v2(v3) which is a more secure protocol.**

+		**Don't use SMB / on premise network sharing and switch to an affordable cloud based solution.**
 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.